Estimating Maximal Symmetries of Regression Functions via Subgroup Lattices: Inference for Subgroups

 \end{eg}

+One important subset of $L(\mathcal{G})$ is the collection of \textit{closed} subgroups (closed in the topology of $\mathcal{G}$), which we write $K(\mathcal{G})$ here.
+These do not necessarily form a sub-lattice of $L(\mathcal{G})$ for arbitrary $\mathcal{G}$ as we can generate non closed subgroups with the original join operator $\langle G, H \rangle$ (consider two copies of high order finite rotations around distinct axes generating a proper dense subgroup of $SO(3)$).
+It does form a lattice as it still has unique supremums (just distinct ones from the supremum in $L$) and infimums, where the join is the topological closure of the group generated from $G$ and $H$, i.e., $\overline{ \langle G, H \rangle}$.
+This is established in the following proposition.
+In some cases (e.g. finite $\mathcal{G}$) this is equivalent to the original join, so the lattice in example \ref{eg:dihedral} is both $L(D_4)$ and $K(D_4)$.

+\begin{prop} Let $\mathcal{G}$ be a topological group.
+The closed subgroups $K(\mathcal{G})$ form a lattice with partial ordering given by subgrouping, meets given by intersection, and joins given by the topological closure of the group generated by the two subgroups. \end{prop}

-\begin{eg} Consider the group $S^1 = \RR / \ZZ$.
-The finite subgroups are those of rational rotations, and are of the form $ C_a = \langle [1/a]_\ZZ \rangle $ of order $a$.
+\begin{eg} Consider the circle group $S^1 = \{ z \in \CC : |z| = 1 \}$.
+The finite subgroups are those of rational rotations, and are of the form $ C_a = \langle \exp( 2 \pi i / a ) \rangle $ of order $a$.
 These have subgroups corresponding to the factors of $a$, and so the lowest parts of the subgroup lattice of $S^1$ are the groups of prime order.
 Above these you have groups with two (counting with repetition) prime factors, and so on.
-There are also subgroups of countable infinite order, for example $\langle [1/ \sqrt{2}]_\ZZ \rangle$, and one subgroup of uncountable order - itself.
-Importantly, these infinite subgroups are all dense in $S^1$ (under the topology inherited from $\RR$).
-The lattices $L(S^1)$ and $K(S^1)$ are depicted in figure \ref{fig:circle_hasse}.
+There are also subgroups of countable infinite order, for example $\langle \exp( i ) \rangle$, and one subgroup of uncountable order - itself.
+Importantly, all of these infinite subgroups are all dense in $S^1$ (under the subset topology from $\CC$).
+Thus the key difference between $L(S^1)$ and $K(S^1)$ is that these dense subgroups are missing. \end{eg}